price family law

 Call to speak to a Denver family lawyer if you have additional questions about adoption.

 In most cases, divorce is unexpected, painful, and inconvenient.
 However, the process, although often contentious, is temporary.
-Spouses who retain a seasoned Denver family law attorney can protect their interests during the dissolution of a marriage.
+Spouses who retain a seasoned Colorado family law attorney can protect their interests during the dissolution of a marriage.

 Consider the division of property.
 Under Colorado law, property is divided using the principle of equitable distribution.
 Equitable distribution means the judge will not divide everything in half but will use principles of fairness to decide what each spouse should receive.
 The judge reaches their conclusion by considering the evidence your family law lawyer has presented regarding your and your spouse’s respective financial situations.